esx-framework/.github/readme.md

-ESX github centrally used workspace and actions ymls.
+ESX github centrally used workflows and actions ymls.